beyond667/imoji-android-sdk-ui/README.md

     }
 }
 ```

+### Integrating Imoji Editor

-4. Add the ImojiEditorActivity to your `AndroidManifest.xml` file.
+* Add the ImojiEditorActivity to your `AndroidManifest.xml` file.
 You may apply any theme you like, but make sure the theme is xxx.NoActionBar.
 In other words, it does not use the ActionBar.
 More on theming in the next item.
     ```xml
     <activity
         android:windowSoftInputMode="adjustNothing"